RichardSiegel/TimeLogger/README.md

 - Add time-blocks you missed later
 - ...
 - auto-save hours with every change
-- Coming Soon: Ability to open records of past days
+- Coming Soon: Ability to open records of past days (files are keept already)

 Run Application in Terminal via: